pytorch/torchchat/README.md

 ```
 To adapt these recipes or wrote your own, please refer to the [quantization overview](docs/quantization.md).

-*TO BE REPLACED BY SUITABLE ORDING PROVIDED BY LEGAL:*

 With quantization, 32-bit floating numbers can be represented with as few as 8 or even 4 bits, and a scale shared by a group of these weights.
 This transformation is lossy and modifies the behavior of models.
-While research is being conducted on how to efficiently quantize large language models for use in mobile devices, this transformation invariable results in both quality loss and a reduced amount of control over the output of the models, leading to an increased risk of undesirable responses, hallucinations and stuttering.
-In effect an a developer quantizing a model, has much control and even more responsibility to quantize a model to quantify and reduce these effects.
+While research is being conducted on how to efficiently quantize large language models for use in mobile devices, this transformation invariably results in both quality loss and a reduced amount of control over the output of the models, leading to an increased risk of undesirable responses, hallucination and stuttering.
+In effect, a developer quantizing a model has much control and a concomitant responsibility to understand and reduce these effects.

 ## Desktop Execution